K

-White quartz dunes, turquoise freshwater lagoons, and a fishing village with no ATM, no cars, and horses for transport.
-The end of the line — and the most visually extraordinary kite destination on earth.
+White quartz dunes, turquoise freshwater lagoons, and a fishing village (Atins) with no ATM, no cars, and horses for transport.
+NE trades blow July through December across the Lençóis Maranhenses national park; access is by boat or 4×4 only.

 Jun–Jan